How to pay VCAT fees

 • make an application to stop somebody doing something immediately (injunction)

-• in planning cases, submit a statement of grounds
+• submit a statement of grounds in a planning case

 • issue a warrant to evict a renter from a residential property.